Bananas! Bananas are a great sweet but healthy food, monkeys love them. I love them and sports athletes love them or at least they should.

 Magnesium is a nutrient that supports many chemical processes in the body and is just overall great but what makes it so great for muscle recovery is the promotion of protein metabolization.

-Proteins are the fundamental building blocks of muscle and without a doubt the number one factor in recovery so being able to breakdown and utilize your body’s protein sources faster is a massive plus.
+Proteins are the fundamental building blocks of muscle and without a doubt the number one factor in recovery so being able to break down and utilize your body’s protein sources faster is a massive plus.

 As a bonus bananas also contain Vitamin B6 a vitamin that along with magnesium also promotes the metabolizing of proteins.